Hours of Operation

 The counselors at ComPsych help with issues we all may face at one time or another including work stress, depression, anxiety, anger management, marital and other relationship problems, divorce, separation, loss, alcohol and drug-related issues and more.
 ComPsych also provides information and referrals for child and elder care, legal and financial problems, court-ordered services and other community resources.

 The City of Mesa's EAP program provides short-term counseling and referral services for up to eight in-person or telephonic visits per person, per issue, per plan year and up to 36 visits per person, per year for public safety personnel involved in traumatic events in the line of duty, at no charge to the employee and dependents.
 Referrals to professionals and treatment sources are available for ongoing or specialized therapy in your area.

 The difference between ComPsych and the City's Mental Health Benefits is that ComPsych is available to all employees and their dependents and is a short-term assistance program for issues requiring a minimal number of sessions.
+ComPysch is also available to retirees and their dependents for (18) months after their retirement date.
 The Mental Health benefits are only available to those who are covered under one of the City of Mesa medical plans.

 ComPsych is completely confidential.
 The release of information is only provided with the written consent of the client (employee or dependent using the program).
 The release of information may be given only if required by law (e.g., suspected child abuse).

 How to use the program